19 CEO Dashboard Examples for Business Leaders

 Here are some top reasons to migrate from Excel to Power BI technology.

-Import Excel into Power BI if you have big data to manage.
+Power BI can handle big data effortlessly which is one of the key reasons CTOs migrate from Tableau to Power BI or from any other platform.
+So, if you too have big data to manage and require no data loading headaches then Power BI migration is what you need.
 Power BI can handle greater amounts of data without slowing down, allowing you to work with huge datasets without issue.
 Power BI allows you to view, analyze, and visualize large datasets that can’t be opened in Microsoft Excel.
 Moreover, it uses powerful compression algorithms to import and cache the data within the .PBIX file.
 So, with Power BI, you don’t have to cut down the sizes of large data sets instead you can enjoy all files together and access them through drill-downs.

 Power BI has amazing tools for bringing your data to life with interactive charts, maps, and other diagrams, making your reports more engaging and insightful.
 Power BI integrates with Bing Maps to provide default map coordinates allowing you to create maps using your data.
 With Power BI, you can create multiple charts, for instance, Area charts, Bar charts, Line charts, Pie charts, Column charts, and Combo charts to display your data more appealingly.